mco-gh/quizaic/README.md

 ## Contributing

 * Become a [CONTRIBUTOR](./CONTRIBUTING.md)!
-* Check out our shovel-ready [Good First Issues](https://github.com/GoogleCloudPlatform/emblem/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) or go a bit deeper in [Help Wanted](https://github.com/GoogleCloudPlatform/emblem/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22)

 ## Getting Started

-Quizrd is made of a combination of resources created and managed by Terraform and resources created via the Google Cloud CLI or Google Cloud Console.
-You may deploy Quizrd by running `setup.sh` (see [streamlined setup instructions](#streamlined-setup)).
+Quizrd is made of a combination of resources created via the Google Cloud CLI or Google Cloud Console.
+You may deploy Quizrd by running `setup.sh` (see [Quick Setup](#quick-setup)).

 ### Prerequisites